 By design, our department is highly interdisciplinary because our academic offerings encompass not only engineering education, but also technical communication and aspects of undergraduate engineering that are of common interest across multiple engineering majors.

 Our interdisciplinary nature facilitates collaboration with other University at Buffalo units.
-These collaborations include, as examples, implementation of diversity and inclusion activities as components of non-educational research projects, assessment of educational interventions, non-traditional and informal learning programs as well as fundamental research in core areas such as pedagogy, student learning, curricular design, student success factors, etc.
+These collaborations include, for example, implementation of diversity and inclusion activities as components of non-educational research projects, assessment of educational interventions, non-traditional and informal learning programs as well as fundamental research in core areas such as pedagogy, student learning, curricular design, student success factors, etc.

 Our students benefit from having a faculty that excels in state-of-the-art research and teaching methods.
 Our collaborative environment provides opportunities for students to be highly engaged throughout their educational experience and encourages excellence in the classroom, laboratory and field.